jon-heard/obsidian-inline-scripts-library/mythicv2_ui.sfile.md

 	"0", "+1", "+2",
 	"+3 (ALL descriptors make the npc MORE ACTIVE)"
 ];
-const pick = popups.pick("Consider the npc's three descriptors in the current situation.\n\nDescriptors that make the npc MORE active are +1.\nDescriptors that make the npc LESS active are -1.\nDescriptors that don't affect npc activity level are 0.\n\nWhat is the total descriptor modifier for the npc?", choices, 3);
+const pick = popups.pick("Enter the total descriptor modifier for the npc.\n\nConsider the npc's three descriptors in the current situation.\n+1 for descriptors that make the npc MORE active.\n-1 for descriptors that make the npc LESS active.\n0 for descriptors that don't affect npc activity.", choices, 3);
 if (pick === null) { return null; }

 const choices2 =